-The Ultimate Content Writing Guide for Small Business Owners
+Top 8 Tips: Writing Guide for Small Business Owners (UPDATED)

 Part of building a new website involves writing content that describes your business and your services or products.
 If writing doesn’t come naturally to you and you haven’t had any practice at it, this can be the most daunting process of creating your site.
-But before you become overwhelmed by blank pages and blinking cursor on your screen, take a deep breathe and check out these 6 tips.
+But before you become overwhelmed by blank pages or a blinking cursor on your screen, take a deep breathe and check out these 8 tips.
 They’ll help you write professional, effective, and easy-to-read content:

-Tip 6: Remember SEO: SEO is important when writing web content, but it is deliberately placed on this list at position six as you should write for your visitors first and search engines second.
+SEO is important when writing web content, but it is deliberately placed on this list at position six as you should write for your visitors first and search engines second.
 To achieve this write with your visitors in mind and then go over it to alter sentences to make better use of keywords.
 Only do this if your sentences make sense before.
-One other thing you should do is include the keyword/s of your page in your headings.
+And be sure to include the keyword/s of your page in your headings.